Struggling to plan your fuel budget? Use this handy calculator!

 Attempting to plan your monthly fuel budget is a bit like trying to eat soup with chopsticks – not easy.
 The ever-changing fuel prices leave many vehicle owners short at the end of the month, simply because they’re unsure how much fuel they normally use per month (and because recalculating every time there’s a price change has almost become a full-time job).

 To make things a bit simpler, we’ve compiled a handy calculator that will help you gauge how much you’ll be spending on fuel at the current price.
-If the result shows you’re using a lot more fuel than you expected, below are a few tips to help you cut down, or get a more accurate estimate so you can budget correctly:

 1. Traffic kills fuel economy